One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 “The turning point for me came when I realized that of the 3-5x a week I was publishing it was the ones that were about small businesses and freelancing that really took off.
 I also really enjoyed writing that kind of content.
 So that was this pivotal moment of understanding if I want things to be shared and I want to be consistent, this is what the blog should be about.”

-Don’t worry about this too much as you’re starting out.
+Don’t worry about this too much as you’re beginning your journey of learning how to start a blog.
 But do think about how much you can write for the niche you’re picking.
 Can you come up with 10 blog post ideas for this niche that you would be interested in?
 How about 100?

 Remember, consistency is going to be key when you start a blog.